gilescope/book-exploring-async-basics/src/introduction.md

 have yet to confirm this.).

 > Everything in this book will cover the topics for the three major Operating Systems
 > Linux, Macos and Windows.
+We'll also only cover the details on how this works
+> on 64 bit systems.

 ## Who is this book for?

-You'll have to be adventurous, curious, and a bit forgiving.
-Even though we cover some complex topics we'll have to simplify them significantly to be able to learn anything from them in a small book.
-You can probably spend the better part of a career becoming an expert in several of the fields we cover, so forgive me already now for not being able to cover all of them with the precision, thoroughness and respect they deserve.
+I originally started out wanting to explore the fundamentals and inner workings of Rusts Futures.
+Reading through RFC's, motivations and discussions I realized that to really understand the **why** and **how** of Rust's Futures, I needed a very good understanding of how async code works in general, and the different strategies to handle it.

-However, this book might be interesting for you if you:
+**This book might be interesting for you if you:**

-- Want to know the difference between parallel and concurrent, and finding a mental model to explain why concurrency is valuable.
+- Want to take a deep dive into what concurrency is, including its history and how it differs from parallelism.

-- Are curious on how to make syscalls on three different platforms using only Rusts standard library.
+- Are curious on how to make syscalls on three different platforms, and learning how that's done on three different abstraction levels.

-- Think it's fun to see if you can generate a software interrupt and make a syscall using inline assembly.

-- Want to know more about how OS and the CPU handles concurrency.
+- Want to know more about how OS, CPU and Hardware handles concurrency.

-- Think figuring out how your code, the OS, your CPU, a device driver and some firmware handles I/O is interesting.

-- Can accept a detour where we see how the CPU "knows" if a memory address is invalid.
+- Want to learn the basics of Epoll, Kqueue and IOCP and prepare yourself for the next book that will cover these in detail.

+- Think using our research to write a **toy** node.js runtime is pretty cool.

 - Have read enough articles about it but want to know more about what the Node.js eventloop really is, and why most diagrams of it on the web are pretty misleading.

-- Think using the knowledge from our research to write a **toy** node.js runtime is pretty cool.

 - Already know some Rust but want to learn more.